Updated: Sep 27

 Turmeric and Curcumin as a food supplement, but also as special set of molecules in FDA registered drug(s) currently being trialed for GBM and other head and neck tumors like avetabiomics.com's APG-157 drug (we are starting dome pre-clinical testing and combination testing on DIPG cell-lines )

-Diet: Ketogenic Diet or No animal(Methionine Restrictive Diet) products diet or ...
-(I am still looking into that, but for kids it could be a stretch and risky based on some papers that I've read and expert opinions).
-On the other side I've seen long(er)-term servitors beating the odds using it ...
+Ketogenic Diet, Vegan/no animal(Methionine Restrictive Diet) products diet or ...
+(I am still looking into that, but for kids it could be a stretch and risky based on some papers that I've read and expert opinions) We've tried Keto for a 5yo and it was no problem at all, as of June 2023 we started low-methionine.
+On the other side I've seen long(er)-term servitors beating the odds using Keto ...

 Large list of food supplements ... some might have liver risks or contradictory effects to current treatments as there have not been any pre or clinical official data on pharmacokinetics.